The Three-Ledger Methodology

 4.1 The operational ledger

 The operational ledger records what was observed.
 Its records arrive from outside the system: sensors, controllers, gauges, instruments, meters, manual entries, third-party data feeds.
 The operational ledger is immutable on arrival; the substrate has no authority to alter what was observed.
-Corrections to observation records (a recalibrated sensor, a re-keyed manual entry, a vendor's late-correcting data feed) are themselves new observation records that reference the prior record they correct.
+Corrections to observation records, things like a recalibrated sensor, a re-keyed manual entry, or a vendor's late-correcting data feed, are themselves new observation records that reference the prior record they correct.
 The operational ledger is the substrate's evidentiary floor: every derivation, every export, every adjudication ultimately resolves back to entries in this ledger.

 4.2 The derivations ledger